-Shareholders are voting on the number of directors of the Company, the election of the directors of the Company, the appointment of KPMG LLP as the external auditor of the Company, an amendment to the Stock Option Plan and the continuation of the Stock Option Plan as a rolling plan.
+Shareholders are voting on the number of directors of the Company, the election of the directors of the Company, the appointment of KPMG LLP as the external auditor of the Company, and the continuation of the Stock Option Plan as a rolling plan.
 For detailed information on each of the above listed items, please refer to Section C: Business to Be Transacted at the Meeting.